Scoopsies/strangers_list/README.md

 # Tasks

 - [x] A user should see some content on the about us page.
-- [-] A user should be able to navigate to a contact us page.
+- [x] A user should be able to navigate to a contact us page.
 - [x] The login/register button should be disabled if a username or password is not provided.
 - [x] A user should see the author of the post next to the post listing.
 - [x] The description for the posts should be visible on the post detail page.